As much as I love Pinterest, I also sometimes struggle with it.

 There are kids who are humiliated and exploited every single day, who don’t know what it’s like to actually be loved.
 It’s awful.

 Just because my son doesn’t get every toy he wants is not the end of the world.
-Or the possibility he has too many toys and sensory overload and a sense of entitlement (because he’s 2 – of course he feels entitled.)
+Nor is the possibility he has too many toys and he’ll get sensory overload and a sense of entitlement (because he’s 2 – of course he feels entitled.)

 It’s ridiculous to think that the little quirks in my parenting make me the worst mom in the world, that I’m somehow preparing him for doom and gloom as an adult.
 And honestly?
 It’s a little insulting to those who don’t have it so good.